-We may fund our cash distributions from any sources of funds available, including offering proceeds, borrowings, net investment income from operations, capital gains proceeds from the sale of assets, non-capital gains proceeds from the sale of assets, dividends or other distributions paid to us on account of preferred and common equity investments in portfolio companies and fee waivers from our Advisers.
+We may fund our cash distributions from any sources of funds available, including offering proceeds, borrowings, net investment income from operations, capital gains proceeds from the sale of assets, non-capital gains proceeds from the sale of assets, dividends or other distributions paid to it on account of preferred and common equity investments in portfolio companies and fee waivers from its Advisers.
+We have not established any limit on the extent to which we may use borrowings or proceeds from the Offering to fund distributions.
+Our distributions may exceed our earnings, especially during the period before it has substantially invested the proceeds from the Offering.
+As a result, a portion of the distributions we make may represent a return of capital for U.S. federal income tax purposes